-To prepare, remove skin after scoring superficially on the skin with your fingers or using a knife.
+To prepare, remove the skin after scoring superficially on the skin with fingers or using a knife.
 Remove rind and fibers and gently peel off membranes and seeds.
-They usually eaten this way.
-You can also slice the fruit horizontally into two halves and scooping out sections with a spoon.
+They usually have eaten this way.
+You can also slice the fruit horizontally into two halves and scoop out sections with a spoon.

-Orange fruit juice is a well cherished drink all over the world.
-Wholesome fruit, however, may be a more healthier option since it carries high fiber and antioxidants.
+Orange fruit juice is a well-cherished drink all over the world.
+Wholesome fruit, however, may be a healthier option since it carries high fiber and antioxidants.

-If you wish to go for fresh orange juice, then prepare it yourself at home instead of commercial drinks which may contain preservatives and artificial colorants.
-Bring the juice to room temperature if kept inside the refrigerator.
+If you wish to go for fresh orange juice, then prepare it at home instead of buying commercial drinks which may contain preservatives and artificial colorants.
+Bring the juice to room temperature if kept in the refrigerator.

 The outermost part of the rind can be grated using a zester.
-This orange zest also have many culinary values for its flavorful oil glands.
+This orange zest also has many culinary values for its flavorful oil glands.

 Here are some Serving tips: